mndkhanh/PizzaStore/README.md

-# 🍕 Pazistore – Your Ultimate Pizza Ordering Experience
+# 🍕 PaziStore – Your Ultimate Pizza Ordering Experience

 Welcome to **Pazistore**!
 A modern, feature-rich Java web application that makes ordering pizza easier than ever.
 Whether you're a customer craving a delicious slice or an admin managing the store, Pazistore has you covered!